apache/sis-site/source/code-patterns.md

 This section lists recommended code pattern when using the `sis-referencing` module.

-## Never explicitely swap coordinates for axis order    {#axisOrder}
+## Never explicitly swap coordinates for axis order    {#axisOrder}

-The [axis order issue](faq.html#axisOrder) causes lot of confusion, and developers are sometime tempted to swap their coordinate values in order to comply with some expected axis ordering.
+The [axis order issue](faq.html#axisOrder) causes lot of confusion, and developers are sometimes tempted to swap their coordinate values in order to comply with some expected axis ordering.
 It should never be necessary, since the Apache {{% SIS %}} referencing engine manages axis order transparently — provided that the Coordinate Reference System (CRS) definition is accurate.
 If a code needs to swap coordinates, this is probably an indication that the {{% CRS %}} has not been properly defined.